hindu-comm/mail_stream_advaita-l/2017/10/Fwd_bhAratIyavidvatp/325__V_Subrahmanian.md

 In case you prefer to hear via podcast players, consult https://goo.gl/MrJv7c as usual.

-​Enjoy and jaya shrI rAma, jaya hanuman.​
+Enjoy and jaya shrI rAma, jaya hanuman.

-*​mahAbhArata recording project*​
+*mahAbhArata recording project*
-​mahAbhArata is the panchama-veda and should reside in every hindu's heart;
+mahAbhArata is the panchama-veda and should reside in every hindu's heart;
 but alas one has no means to listen to it in sanskrit.
 So, I've heard the Illiad and Odyssey but not bhArata.